OpenTranslationBible/open-bible/en-GB/23.Isaiah/md/isaiah-33.md

 There the Lord will be our majestic one, a place of broad rivers and streams, where no galley with oars will go, nor any mighty ship pass by.

 ## Isaiah 33:22
-For the Lord is our judge, the Lord is our lawgiver, the Lord is our king; he will save us.
+For the Lord is our judge, the Lord is our lawgiver, the Lord is our king; he will deliver us.

 ## Isaiah 33:23
 Your rigging hangs loose; it cannot hold the mast firm, nor spread the sail.
 Then an abundance of spoils will be divided, and even the lame will carry off plunder.